HeikoKramer/linux/vim_notes.md

 `vim example.md +33` will open example.md with cursor positioned at line 33. `vim +33 example.md` works as well.<br>
 `vim +/Pinguine example.md` opens example.md at the first appearance of the pattern **Pinguine**. <br>
 It's functioning like a regular search, so pressing the <kbd>n</kbd> key will jump to the next pattern-match. <br>
+`vim example.md +"152d|x"` will delete line 152 of example.md and close the file before you even realize it has been opened. <br>
+`vim example.md +"152d"` will delete line 152 and leave the file open. <kbd>u</kbd> to undo the delition will work in that case.<br>

 ## the dot
 <kbd>.</kbd> will repeat the last used command.
 So if you typed <kbd>d</kbd> <kbd>w</kbd> to delted a word, you only need to press <kbd>.</kbd> to continue deleting word by word. <br>